 I don’t see anything in there about keeping your wife happy with not hauling 50 pounds of kit along with you! :)

-alvaroarenas asked: The new site you are building doesn't have to be perfect.
+alvaroarenas said: The new site you are building doesn't have to be perfect.
 It is time to get it out.
 Jump!

 I know.
 The framework is up and running.
 Just working on redesiging the blog so it’s a seamless design from page to page.
 Then I’m re-editing the portfolio.
 Those images are sort of place holding right now.
 I have a lot of irons in the fire at the moment.
 My new project is sort of front and center at the moment.